pytchlang/pytch-tutorials/script-by-script-boing/tutorial.md

 * At the moment, the game stops once the player misses the ball.
 Can you instead keep score, and make it so the winner is the first to get ten points?
-This only makes sense if you've already made it so the computer sometimes misses!
+This only makes sense if you’ve already made it so the computer sometimes misses!

 You could also experiment with changing the physics of the game, for
 example:

 * Add gravity, so the ball falls towards the bottom of the screen.
-  Think about how the `y_speed` of the `Ball` sprite needs to change to give the right effect.
+  Think about how the `y_velocity` of the `Ball` sprite needs to change to give the right effect.

 Can you think of other changes or improvements?

+**TODO FOR TUTORIAL AUTHOR: Use underscores or asterisks consistently for italics.
+Check all numbers (eg thresholds for “off the edge”) match text/code.
+Use “table” or “court” or “stage” or “screen” consistently; maybe even say at start what term we’ll use.
+Review other TODOs in text.**

 ## Credits

 Many thanks to the Raspberry Pi Press for making the contents of their *Code The Classics* book available under a Creative Commons licence.
-We have used their code for inspiration, and also the images and sounds.
+We have used their code for inspiration, and also their images and sounds.

 ### Detailed credits